PyMySQL/mysqlclient/doc/FAQ.rst

   ImportError: libmysqlclient_r.so.14: cannot open shared object file: No such file or directory

-The number after .so may vary, but this means you have a version of MySQLdb compiled against one version of MySQL, and are now trying to run it against a different version.
+The number after .so may vary, but this means you have a version of tiledb-sql compiled against one version of MySQL, and are now trying to run it against a different version.
 The shared library version tends to change between major releases.

-Solution: Rebuilt MySQLdb, or get the matching version of MySQL.
+Solution: Rebuilt tiledb-sql, or get the matching version of MySQL.

 Another thing that can cause this: The MySQL libraries may not be on your system path.